Don't curse your fate, girl!

 Zhelis chuckled darkly, his fangs glinting in the dim light.
 "Oh, don't worry.
 I never underestimate the Silver Council's little pets.
 You've been trained well, I'm sure.
 But this isn't your realm. " His tone shifted to something colder, more sinister.
 He turned away from her ignoring her and began to look around the room.
 "Do you want to play a game?" he said almost like talking to someone else.

-"Tell me, little scout," he continued, voice laced with mockery, "what brings you to this forsaken place?
-Surely you aren't here for a talk."
+"Little scout," he continued, voice laced with mockery, "Who brings you to this forsaken place?
+Surely you hear someone chant.
+Would you tell me what they were chanting?"

 She took a single step forward, her eyes flashing with defiance.
 "I could ask you the same.
 This isn't your domain.
-Leave now, or you'll be taken as captive."
+I repeat, surrender or you'll be taken as captive."

-A low, throaty laugh escaped Zhelis, his lips curling in a sneer.
-"Captive?
-I'd like to see you try."
 His gaze darkened, a flicker of menace tightening the air.
-"Do you even comprehend what stands before you, girl?"
+"Do you even comprehend what stands before, girl?"

 Myhra's eyes narrowed, her grip firm.
 "Your arrogance is showing," she replied, voice sharp.
 "Are you so blind to your own self-importance, or by hatred?"